Serving Bangladeshi Children & Rohingya RefugeesIn Bangladesh Since 2019 |

 Climate Refugees in Najirar Tek - These children are living in an area with little access to education or resources.
 The students have been delighted at the opportunity, believing music instruction was only for wealthy families.

-Orphanage in Cox’s Bazar - PTMI opened a new program this year for children in Cox’s Bazar’s “Orphan Center.”
-The children live and go to school in the Center and are thrilled to begin learning the pennywhistle.
+Orphanage in Cox’s Bazar - PTMI opened a program last year for children in Cox’s Bazar’s “Orphan Center.”
+The children live and go to school in the Center and have loved learning the pennywhistle and befriending the volunteers.

 Much of this work is made possible with a partnership with the Bangladeshi-based organization YASID (Youth Alliance for Sustainable International Development).